terna/SLAPP3/6 objectSwarmObserverAgents_AESOP_turtleLib_NetworkX/oligopoly/runningSpecificCases.md

 [https://mybinder.org/v2/gh/terna/SLAPP3/master](https://mybinder.org/v2/gh/terna/SLAPP3/master) to modify – if necessary – the content of the folder ***oligopoly*** contained into the folder ***6 objectSwarmObserverAgents_AESOP_turtleLib_NetworkX***.

-Then, from the main folder, we launch the *iRunShellOnline.ipynb* file, and finally we follow the instruction contained in it.
+Then, from the main folder, we launch the *iRunShellOnline.ipynb* file, and finally we follow the instructions contained in it.